-Term Explanation Photo's These will usually be provided for the front elevation of the property to aid identification.
+Tem Explanation Photo's These will usually be provided for the front elevation of the property to aid identification.
 Sampled by P402 trained surveyor.
-Checked by P402 trained surveyor who checks report prior to issuing.
+Checked by P402 trained surveyor who checks report prior to Issuing.
 Survey Report Type Report type is determined by the type of work to be undertaken.
 The reader of this report must satisfy themselves that the scope of the survey is sufficient for the purpose of work being undertaken.
-Refurbishment Survey HIGO SAL - Retrolationers & Demolition Survey, Surveying undertaken to all parts of the emportry presuring full decemb home enthollment, which may locate, best follows.
-New Softmon, Electrical Review, Re-mod, Full Heading System.
-Taking account of the complete structure of the property & arretype information available.
-This survey has been carried out without detailed knowledge of the works to be undertaken during refurbishment.
-Anyone using this report to support building works being undertaken to the property should ensure that the report is support building works being undertaken to the property should ensure that the report is sufficient for the purposes of the building work being undertaken.
-The reader should be confident that the areas that are to be disturbed by the proposed work are included.
-Management Survey A management survey is the standard survey, its purpose is to locate, as far as reasonably practicable, the presence and extent of any suspect ACNs in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess their condition.
-Refurb & Management Survey Both Survey Report Types are ticked due to works identified at survey stage the surveyor has completed Refutbishment Survey for the works required & may have understaten a management survey on remaining areas of the property.
+Refurbishment Survey 180 Sei - Relatizionenti & Denoision Survey, Surveying undersisten to all parts of the property recurning full identer home institutionent, sinch may include, New Nichen, New Bathoron, Electrical Resilve, Revord, Full Heating System.
+Taking account of the compiled structure of the property & protective prior maintain available.
+This survey has been carried out without deabled knowledge of the works to be undertaken during refurbitment.
+Anyone using this report to support building works being understaken to the property struction examinest.
+The resoft is sufficient for the purposes of the building works being understaken of the resord is sufficient for the purposes of the building works being understaken.
+The reader should be confident that the areas that are to be distincted by the proposed work are included.
+Management Survey A management survey is the standard survey.
+Its purpose is to locate, as far as reasonably practicable, the presence and extent of any suspect ACMs in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess their condition.
+Refurb & Management Survey Both Survey Report Types are ticked due to works identified at survey stage the surveyor has completed Refurbithment Survey for the works required & may have understaten a management survey on remaining areas of the property.
 The report should not be used for works outside the scope stated, unless the reader assures themselves that it is suitable & sufficient.
 Cavity Walls / Floor Voids or similar.
 Will be assessed at survey stage & desktop assessment of similar archetypes.
-Photo's Where practical & to aid the Identification of ambiguous material locations photos will be included within the report to ensure that materials are identified on-site correctly.
+Photo's Where practical & to aid the identification of ambiguous material locations photos will be included within the report to ensure that materials are identified on-site correctly.
 Photos will be annotated where necessary.